 It was the emperor Constantine who built the first basilica on the Lateran site in the early fourth century.
 At least a couple of times since it has fallen into decline, most especially during the 14th century years of the Avignon papacy.
 In the early 18th century the facade was reconstructed and the entire building re-dedicated to “Christ the Saviour, in honour of Saint John the Baptist and Evangelist” as the inscription and statues atop the facade proclaim.

 This Lateran basilica is the Cathedral church of the bishop of Rome who is the pope.

-When Church architect James McCrery visited our diocese in last year, and Denis McNamara visited in August 2013, they helped to restore our understanding of the potential of a Catholic church building (if it is truly beautiful) to be a compelling revelation about God.
+When Church architect James McCrery visited our diocese in 2014, and Denis McNamara in August 2013, they helped to restore our understanding of the potential of a Catholic church building (if it is truly beautiful) to be a compelling revelation about God.
 After each visit, a number of people commented to me that no one had ever taught them this stuff.
-They were inspired and uplifted by the beauty and potential of the building project that lies before us.

 One of Denis’ most inspiring books is titled Catholic Church Architecture and the Spirit of the Liturgy.
 He begins his introduction: